Quantum Cherenkov transition of finite momentum Bose polarons: Summary of Results

 where

-Note that $m^{*}$ is the effective mass of the polaron which depends on the strength of the interaction between impurity and Bose atoms while $c$ is the speed of sound in the BEC which depends on the strength of the interaction between Bose atoms.
+Note that the dispersion is continuous at all momenta and $E_c=c\abs{\vec{P}_\textrm{crit}}/2$ is a constant energy shift enforcing continuity at $\v P=\v P_{\rm crit}$.
+The effective mass $m^{*}$ of the polaron depends on the strength of the interaction between impurity and Bose atoms while $c$ is the speed of sound in the BEC which depends on the strength of the interaction between Bose atoms.
 We see that on the polaron side of this transition ($\abs{\v P}<\abs{\v P_{\rm crit}}$), the FMGS energy is quadratic with total momentum, with the polaron's effective mass $m^{*}$ being defined as the curvature of the energy around $\abs{\v P}=0$.
 On the Cherenkov side of this transition ($\abs{\v P}>\abs{\v P_{\rm crit}}$), the energy depends linearly on total momentum.
 The slope of the linear spectrum gives us the `polaron velocity', which is the semiclassical velocity that a polaron FMGS needs to reach in order to enter the Cherenkov regime.
 We find this velocity equals the average velocity of the impurity as it must, and both are equal to the speed of sound $c$ regardless of interaction strength.
 Momentum in this regime is shed into Bogoliubov excitations of the BEC.
+The dispersion relation in Eq.~\eqref{eq:PolDispersion} should hold even for large total momenta as long as the impurity-boson interaction can be modeled using a contact interaction as discussed in Sec.~\ref{sec:System}.

 By examining the full distribution function for individual phonons and the impurity's momentum (describing quantum fluctuations around the mean), we see evidence of quasiparticle breakdown at the transition, indicated by a vanishing quasiparticle residue.
 The phonons present in this regime have very low momentum and there is a dramatic increase in the number of phonons at the transition; the system redistributes momentum into these phonons in order to fix the impurity's average velocity to the BEC speed of sound.
 It is the large number of phonons in the Cherenkov regime that makes the quasiparticle residue vanish.